sl1453/Giardia_mucusRNA_Analysis/MasterNotes.md

 Preliminary trimming and fastqc showed a poor "per sequence base content" for the first ~15 bases.
 We decided to use HEADCROP flag to remove the first 15 bases.
 All other flags (TRAILING, SLIDINGWINDOW, and MINLEN) are rather general/default for basic quality of bases and did not result in much difference of trimming.

+Most samples have warnings or fail for "per sequence GC content" and "sequence duplication levels", which I sort of expect based on RNAseq data.
+An interesting occurence, using HEADCROP results in all samples failing "per sequence tile quality", while trimming without HEADCROP results only in a warning for this.

 ### Mapping

+Mapping was done using the *Culex quinquefasciatus* reference genome ([GCF_015732765.1](https://www.ncbi.nlm.nih.gov/assembly/GCF_015732765.1/)) found on NCBI

 STAR (v2.7.1a)

 ### Generating count matrix with HTSeq (htseq-count)